 --emergency-pause-triggerfile flag aims to quickly shut down collectors.
 The main idea of the feature is to quickly free monitored databases and networks of any extra “monitoring effect” load.

 You’ll find many other new features and improvements in pgwatch2 v1.9.
 Some may be more important to your use case than those highlighted above.
-Please see the release notes for a complete list of new and changed features.
+Please see the documentation for the latest information.

 Testing for Bugs & Compatibility